takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 `docker build -t takacsmark/alpine-smarter:1.0 .`

 This command is structured as follows:
-- docker build is the command to build a docker image from a Dockerfile
+- `docker build` is the command to build a Docker image from a Dockerfile
 - -t takacsmark/alpine-smarter:1.0 defines the tag (hence -t) of the image, which will be basically the name of the image.
 As the first part I put my own name `takacsmark`, because I'm the maintainer of the image, then I gave it a human readable name `alpine-smarter` and provided a version number `1.0`.
 - please note the `.` (dot) at the end of the line.
-You need to specify the directory where docker build should be looking for a Dockerfile.
-Therefore `.` tells docker build to look for the file in the current directory.
+You need to specify the directory where `docker build` should be looking for a Dockerfile.
+Therefore `.` tells `docker build` to look for the file in the current directory.

 You should see a similar output in terminal now: